 Supported species include comprehensive, evidence-based gene annotations and a selected set of genomes includes additional data focused on variation, comparative, evolutionary, functional and regulatory annotation.
 The most advanced resources are provided for key species including human, mouse, rat and zebrafish reflecting the popularity and importance of these species in biomedical research.

-In Ensembl release 68 (July 2012), nearly 70 species are supported.
+As of Ensembl release 89 (May 2017), 69 species are supported, along with 16 mouse strains.
 Associations between sequence variants and diseases, and potential gene regulation sequences across different cell types are among the cutting edge data integrated and displayed in the Ensembl browser and underlying databases.